Pro-Derex/PROCE-Flutter-Project/README.md

 PROCEApp

-PROCEApp is a modern e-commerce platform built by Ekwuazi Progress with Flutter during tutorship in Power Learn Project Africa (May 2024 Cohort).
+PROCEApp is a modern e-commerce platform built by Ekwuazi Progress and Fidelis Waitimu with Flutter during tutorship in Power Learn Project Africa (May 2024 Cohort).
 It offers a seamless shopping experience.
 The app features a catalog of products, a shopping cart, and a checkout process with multiple payment options.

 Designed to provide a smooth and intuitive interface, PROCEApp helps users browse, shop, and manage their orders easily.